 12. Saber Tooth Cat Sounds – Sabre Tooth Cat Noise – Saber Tooth Cat Roar

-- The arrangement of these small bones and ligaments are similar to that of lions and tigers, which means that it used to roar like a lion.
+- The arrangement of these small bones and ligaments is similar to that of lions and tigers, which means that they used to roar like a lion.

 13. Saber Tooth Cat Fossil – Saber Tooth Cat DNA